cobwebch/external_import/Documentation/Administration/GeneralTca/Index.rst

   integer

 Description
-  A level of priority for execution of the synchronization.
+  A level of priority for the execution of the synchronization.
 Some tables may need to be synchronized before others if foreign relations are to be established.
-This gives a clue to the user and a strict order for scheduled synchronizations.
+This gives a clue to the user and a strict order for scheduled synchronizations (either when synchronizing all configurations or when synchronizing a :ref:`group <administration-general-tca-properties-group>`).

+  The lowest priority value goes first.

+  If priority is not defined, a default value of 1000 is applied (defined by class constant :code:`\Cobweb\ExternalImport\Importer::DEFAULT_PRIORITY`).

   Not used when pushing data.